 No Cost Residential Treatment

-No cost residential treatment programs are also available to many individuals.
+Possibly.
+Some no-fee programs are also available to many individuals.
 However, these are usually much harder to find.
-To find no cost residential treatment programs, your best bet may be to contact local non-profit organizations, such as the United Way or Salvation Army.
+To find no cost residential treatment programs, your best bet may be to contact local non-profit organizations, such as the United Way or the Salvation Army.
 No cost residential treatment programs can also be found through the SAMHSA website.
 Simply search for treatment programs in your area, and narrow your search to those that offer payment assistance.

 Is It For Me?

 Residential rehab helps people who struggle with substance use disorder to break the chains of addiction, and turn their life around.
 If you are questioning whether you have a problem, start looking for signs.
 First, get honest with your self and answer these questions:

 - Do you have any financial, legal, or family problems due to your substance use?

 - Do you usually find excuses to drink or use substances?